sriram-d2/Relevant-Image-Scraping/Scrapy with TC/README.md

 ```

 ## 3. Training step
-The user selects the relevant image from among these pages by clicking on it from the browser, which takes them to the HTML and its textual data.
+The user selects the relevant image from among these pages by right-clicking and inspect on it from the browser, which takes them to the HTML and its textual data.
 Simply copying the "src" data from here is sufficient.
 (3-training_step.py, output: training_dataset.csv)

 We found 3 related images among the suggested URLs.
 Here are the src outputs of these three images found by the user:
 ```javascript